i18n-site/md/en/i18n.site/conf/yml.md

 `news/README.md` corresponds to `News`, `news/begin.md` corresponds to `Our Product is Online!`

-`TOC` files use indentation to indicate the hierarchical relationship of the outline and support multi-level indentation.
+`TOC` files are indented to indicate the hierarchical relationship of the outline, support multiple-level indentation, and lines starting with `#` are comments.

-##### At the parent level, only the title should be written, without including the content
+##### The parent level only writes the title and not the content.
+Otherwise, typesetting will be messed up

-In cases of multiple indentation levels, the parent level should also only contain the title, omitting the content to avoid typography issues.
+In cases of multiple indentation levels, only the title should be written at the parent level, not the content.
+Failure to do so may result in typography issues.

 ##### Project README.md